zuwuliao/zuwuliao.github.io/_posts/2025-6-14-entropy-crossentropy-kl-distillation.md

 ## 4. Application in Knowledge Distillation

 ### What is Knowledge Distillation?

+Knowledge distillation involves using a student model to learn from the predictions of a teacher model (Soft Labels), rather than directly learning from the labels in the training dataset (Hard Labels).
+The goal of the student model is to simultaneously mimic both the Hard Labels and Soft Labels.

+When the teacher model makes predictions on input data, it outputs the probability distribution over each class.
+For example, in a 3-class classification problem, it might output:

+\[
+0.7, 0.2, 0.1
+\]

+This is called a **Soft Label**.

+In contrast, a **Hard Label** would be:

+\[
+1, 0, 0
+\]

+These probability distributions reflect the model's "confidence" in each class, and they contain information about the relative relationships between the classes (e.g., Class B is more similar to Class C than to Class A).

 Knowledge distillation is a model compression technique where:
 - A **large teacher model** produces soft probability outputs.